Julie Ellis: Personal life and death

 Ellis had a niece, Robin Cohen, who collected lesbian pulps for thirty years before realizing that her own aunt was "the" Joan Ellis and Jill Monte.
 Cohen realized it through the introduction of Katherine V. Forrest's book Lesbian Pulp Fiction: The Sexually Intrepid World of Lesbian Paperback Novels 1950–1965.
 Ellis and Cohen celebrated the discovery and were able to meet once before Ellis' death a year later.
-In 2020, Robin created and posted to youtube a video memoir called My Life in the Pulps about her discoveries and contact with Ann Bannon, Valerie Taylor and finally her great aunt Julie Ellis.
+In 2020, Robin created and posted to youtube a video memoir called My Life in the Pulps about her discoveries and contact with Ann Bannon, Valerie Taylor and finally her great-aunt Julie Ellis.

-Ellis passed away after a stroke on February 15, 2006.
+Ellis died after a stroke on February 15, 2006.